qihangkong/rvgpu-llvm/clang-tools-extra/docs/clang-tidy/checks/readability/string-compare.rst

 .. option:: StringLikeClasses

    A string containing comma-separated names of string-like classes.
-Default is an empty string.
+   Default value is an empty string.
 If a class from this list has a ``compare`` method similar to ``std::string``, it will be checked in the same way.

 Example
 ^^^^^^^